-COMPLAINT
+VERIFIED COMPLAINT

-Plaintiffs state their complaint against Defendant as follows:
+Plaintiffs state their complaint against Defendant Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) as follows:

-1. The Bureau of Alcohol, Tobacco, Firearms and Explosives ("ATF") has issued a rule reclassifying pistols with stabilizing braces (which are designed and intended to be attached to the user's forearm) as short-barreled rifles (which are, by contrast, designed and intended to be fired from the shoulder).
-ATF made this change without legal authority and despite previously and repeatedly concluding just the opposite.
+1. ATF promulgated a rule reclassifying pistols with stabilizing braces (which are designed and intended to be attached to the user's forearm) as shortbarreled rifles (which are, by contrast, designed and intended to be fired from the shoulder).
+ATF made this change without legal authority and despite repeatedly concluding just the opposite.